The Naked and the Dead (film): Production

 The film was originally to be produced by Paul Gregory and directed by Charles Laughton, and was to be made after The Night of the Hunter.
 Terry and Dennis Sanders were hired as writers.
 Stanley Cortez, who had photographed The Night of the Hunter, was intended to be the cinematographer.
 Press releases announced that Robert Mitchum was to star and that Walter Schumann would compose the score.
-Following the box-office failure of The Night of the Hunter, Raoul Walsh replaced Gregory and recruited an uncredited writer to rewrite the Sanders Brothers screenplay.
+Following the box-office failure of The Night of the Hunter, Raoul Walsh replaced Laughton and recruited an uncredited writer to rewrite the Sanders Brothers screenplay.
 Cortez was replaced by Joseph LaShelle.

+Producer Paul Gregory later recalled Laughton's involvement: "Laughton admired parts of the book.
+I thought it was wonderful and still do.
+Mailer was so young, yet he had this ability to put into words a vision.
+It's a war story, but it's more about people in war than war itself.
+There are no major battles, but the characters and the jungle episodes were quite wonderful.
+I particularly loved the changes that the little Jewish boy [Roth] went through.
+His character was essential to the story.
+If we could have done Laughton's script, it would have been magnificent."

 The Naked and the Dead was filmed on location in Panama with 250 American soldiers as extras.
 Hawaiian-born soldiers of Japanese descent were cast as Japanese soldiers and local actors from the Canal Zone Theatre Guild appeared in the film.

 The film was produced in RKO-Scope, but when it was acquired by Warner Bros., it was billed as a WarnerScope film on release.